emqx/emqx-docs/en_US/advanced/acl-redis.md

 You can use the following placeholders in query command and EMQX Broker will automatically populate with client information when executed:

-- %u：Username
+- %u: Username
-- %c：Client ID
+- %c: Client ID
-- %C：TLS certificate common name (the domain name or subdomain name of the certificate), valid only for TLS connections
+- %C: TLS certificate common name (the domain name or subdomain name of the certificate), valid only for TLS connections
-- %d：TLS certificate subject, valid only for TLS connections
+- %d: TLS certificate subject, valid only for TLS connections

-You can adjust the super user query command according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
+You can adjust the superuser query command according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
 However, in any case, the superuser query command needs to meet the following conditions:

 1. The first data in the query results must be the is_superuser data

 ::: tip
-If superuser functionality is not needed, it can be more efficient when commenting and disabling this option .
+If superuser functionality is not needed, it can be more efficient when commenting and disabling this option.
 :::